 When tracking is enabled Redis remembers the keys that the connection requested, in order to send later invalidation messages when such keys are modified.
 Invalidation messages are sent in the same connection (only available when the RESP3 protocol is used) or redirected in a different connection (available also with RESP2 and Pub/Sub).
 A special broadcasting mode is available where clients participating in this protocol receive every notification just subscribing to given key prefixes, regardless of the keys that they requested.
 Given the complexity of the argument please refer to the main client side caching documentation for the details.
 This manual page is only a reference for the options of this subcommand.

 The feature will remain active in the current connection for all its life,

 The following are the list of options that modify the behavior of the command when enabling tracking:

-REDIRECT <id>: send redirection messages to the connection with the specified ID.
-The connection must exist, you can get the ID of such connection using CLIENT ID.
+REDIRECT <id>: send invalidation messages to the connection with the specified ID.
+The connection must exist.
+You can get the ID of a connection using CLIENT ID.
 If the connection we are redirecting to is terminated, when in RESP3 mode the connection with tracking enabled will receive

 tracking-redir-brokenpush messages in order to signal the condition.

 BCAST: enable tracking in broadcasting mode.
 In this mode invalidation messages are reported for all the prefixes specified, regardless of the keys requested by the connection.
 Instead when the broadcasting mode is not enabled, Redis will track which keys are fetched using read-only commands, and will report invalidation messages only for such keys.